pmq20/node-packer/node/doc/api/stream.md

 However, because the argument is an empty string, no data is added to the readable buffer so there is nothing for a user to consume.

+### `highWaterMark` discrepancy after calling `readable.setEncoding()`

+The use of `readable.setEncoding()` will change the behavior of how the `highWaterMark` operates in non-object mode.

+Typically, the size of the current buffer is measured against the `highWaterMark` in _bytes_.
+However, after `setEncoding()` is called, the comparison function will begin to measure the buffer's size in _characters_.

+This is not a problem in common cases with `latin1` or `ascii`.
+But it is advised to be mindful about this behavior when working with strings that could contain multi-byte characters.

 [`'data'`]: #stream_event_data
 [`'drain'`]: #stream_event_drain
 [`'end'`]: #stream_event_end